 - Massaging specific parts of the body especially feet or carotid sinus (right side of the neck) can help lower heart rate and blood pressure, which can improve vagal function.

 Activating your vagus nerve can be simple, easy, and done at home.
 If you have digestive issues like IBS, SIBO and GERD then the benefits create a more relaxed state of overall well-being and smoother digestion.
+You can see how important it is to activate the vagal nerve to improve IBS symptoms.
 So, choose any option above and start stimulating!